Narg3000/gemazml/README.md

 Basic usage:
 ```
-python gemazml [INPUT FILEPATH] [OUTPUT FILEPATH] options
+python gemazml [INPUT FILEPATH] [OUTPUT FILEPATH] [AXIS] options
 ```
+`INPUT FILEPATH` is the location of the file to be processed `OUTPUT FILEPATH` The file to write output to.
+NOTE: WILL OVERWRITE EXISTING FILES `AXIS` accepts `X` or `Y`.
+Which direction was the data taken along.
 ### Options

 `-v --verbose`    Sets the output of the program

 `-r [RANGE] --range [RANGE]`    Sets the data range which is allowed.
-Values further than this from the mean will be removed from the dataset.
+Values further than this from the mean will be removed from the dataset after normalization.
 DEFAULT: 100

 `-h --help` Displays the help